Squirreljetpack/zcomet/README.md

 But it is safest to stick to the default behavior.
 An incorrectly configured `compinit` can lead to your completions being broken or unsafe code being loaded.

+If this step takes too long, you can specify a check_interval parameter as follows `zcomet compinit 24`, which will cause compinit to limit its validity check to only once a day.
+Run `zcomet refresh` to force recompilation.

 ### `compile`

 Compiles a script or scripts if there is no corresponding wordcode (`.zwc`) file or if a script is newer than its `.zwc`.
 Note that `zcomet` always compiles scripts after cloning repositories or running `update`, so you should generally never need to invoke `zcomet compile` yourself.